reduxjs/redux/docs/usage/ReducingBoilerplate.md

 export default TodoStore
 ```

-With Redux, the same update logic can be described as a reducing function:
+With Redux, the same update logic can be described as a reducer function:

 ```js
 export function todos(state = [], action) {